-This mission statement reflects the following values held by the Conservancy District's Board of Directors.
+This mission statement reflects the following values held by the District's Board of Directors.

-Values Statements.
+Values Statements

-The Board opposes any new transfers of water from the headwaters of the Gunnison River to other basins because such transfers would interfere with existing beneficial uses of water, damage economic stability, and reduce environmental quality within the Conservancy District.
+The Board opposes any new transfers of water from the Gunnison River and its tributaries upstream of Blue Mesa Dam to other basins because such transfers would interfere with existing beneficial uses of water, damage economic stability, and reduce environmental quality within the District.

-The Board supports the use of wise land use policies by local governments to protect the water resources of the basin.
+The Board supports wise land use policies by local governments to protect the water resources of the basin.

-The Board regards irrigation, flood control, ecological needs, recreational opportunities, and aesthetic values to be important matters for the Conservancy District and the public it serves and advocates achieving a balance among competing uses of water within the Conservancy District to avoid conflict among them.
+The Board regards irrigation, flood control, municipal and industrial uses, ecological needs, recreational opportunities, and aesthetic values to be important matters for the District and the public it serves and advocates achieving a balance among competing uses of water within the District to minimize conflict among them.

-The Board believes that managing and funding an effective water quality monitoring program in order to maintain high water quality standards is a necessary part of a healthy economy and environment in the Conservancy District.
+The Board is committed to managing and funding effective monitoring, protection and restoration programs in order to maintain high water quality standards as a necessary part of a healthy economy and environment in the District.

-The Board is fully aware of the preponderance of scientific evidence suggesting that warmer future temperatures will have a significant effect in the Conservancy District on precipitation falling as snow, evaporative losses, and timing of spring peak runoff; it is therefore necessary to adapt the Board's planning assumptions to such changed conditions.
+The Board accepts the preponderance of scientific evidence indicating that warmer temperatures are already having effects in the District on quantity and timing of precipitation, evaporative losses, forest health and timing of spring peak runoff, and other effects that will increase in the future; it is therefore necessary to adapt the Board's planning assumptions to such changed conditions.

-The Board strongly supports irrigated agriculture in the Conservancy District because of its economic contribution to the community and because of the cultural and social values of farming and ranching.
+The Board strongly supports irrigated agriculture in the District because of its economic contributions to the community and because of the cultural and social values of farming and ranching.